Is Proposal Writing Difficult?

 We don’t recommend the latter because our research shows that proposals with a single offer fare better.
 If you present your potential client with just one choice without upsells or packages, you’ll sell for a 16,3% higher fee than offers with an initial cost.

 If you are working on a proposal with a team, make sure to give them a different deadline than the actual one.
-Make sure they get you their work a few days before the deadline so that you can go through it all and make the necessary changes.
+It’s important that they get you their work a few days before the deadline so that you can go through it all and make the necessary changes.

 Once you delegate all the work and make an outline of your proposal, the hard part is behind you.
 You can confidently work on your part of the proposal knowing that it will all come together nicely.